 Retired faculty member and administrator Mr. Lutken offers guidance on what to expect in Mother Nature this month.

-Spring stars are high: The Big Dipper, Leo, and Arcturus wheel overhead through the night.
+Spring stars are high: Leo, The Big Dipper, and the star Arcturus wheel overhead through the night!

 At the Quarry or around any creek or pond: